anavarro9731/soap/src/setup.md

 You will need to do this from the Azure CloudShell as global admin for the right permissions and Once logged into shell.azure.com as global admin run:
 ```
- az ad sp create-for-rbac --name SoapServicePrincipal

 make sure you are on the right subscription before running the command if not, change it first!
 az account list
 az account set -s "SubscriptionNameOrIdHere"

+then
+az ad sp create-for-rbac --name SoapServicePrincipal

+to verify
+az ad sp list --display-name SoapServicePrincipal
 ```
 See [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) for details